palantir/redoodle/README.md

 2. Redux Reducers have no easy way to infer correct typings for different Action branches.
 3. The TypeScript/JavaScript STL lacks good immutable state update functions.
-   While this has gotten better with Object and Array spread and their reasonable typings, there is still a dirth of exact behavior for certain common Redux update workflows.
+   While this has gotten better with Object and Array spread and their reasonable typings, there is still a dearth of exact behavior for certain common Redux update workflows.

 Redoodle attempts to solve these integration pains, and takes a stab at a few more common points of developer frustration when working